Windows 7 Forums Search

 1. Open the all users, specific users or groups, or all users except administrators Local Group Policy Editor for how you want this policy applied.

-2. In the left pane, click on to expand User Configuration, Administrative Templates, Windows Components, and Windows Mobility Center. (see screenshot below)
+2. In the left pane, click/tap on to expand User Configuration, Administrative Templates, Windows Components, and Windows Mobility Center. (see screenshot below)

 Windows Mobility Center - Enable or Disable-gpedit-1.jpg

-3. In the right pane, right click on Turn off Windows Mobility Center and click on Edit. (see screenshot above)
+3. In the right pane of Windows Mobility Center, double click/tap on Turn off Windows Mobility Center to edit it. (see screenshot above)

 4. To Enable Windows Mobility Center